g00bPy/FluxerRichPresenceClient/README.md

 ## 📜 Development Note
 > [!IMPORTANT]
-> To maintain the security and integrity of the Fluxer ecosystem, the specific DPAPI encryption logic and Registry vaulting functions are excluded from this public source.
+> To maintain the security and integrity of the Fluxer ecosystem, specific encryption logic and registry vaulting functions are excluded from this public source.
 The provided code uses "Stubs" for these functions to demonstrate the application's structural logic while keeping the security implementation private.

 ---
 **Developed with 💜 by [g00by](https://github.com/g00bPy)**

-*Disclaimer: This is an independent open-source tool and is not officially affiliated with Fluxer.*
+*I am **not** affiliated with, nor do I work for, Fluxer.
+This is an independent open-source project.*